patrickingle/amazon-publisher-api/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create categories from the Ready Ecommerce or WooCommerce menu
 4. Generate AWS Secrity Credentials from the AWS Console
-5. Go to Setting|Amazon Publishing API, and enter your AWS security credentials, choose an associate tag.
+5. Go to Setting|OmniChannel Publishing API, and enter your AWS security credentials, choose an associate tag.
 6. Press `Save`
 7. Select a category and press Get Amazon products
 8. Choose the products you want to include and press `Add Selected`.